aiven/devportal/docs/tutorials/kafka-migration.rst

 Create an Apache Kafka integration endpoint
 -------------------------------------------

 The first step you'll need to perform in the Apache Kafka migration is identifying the source Kafka cluster and create a connection to it.
-In Aiven, you can perform this action by:
+In Aiven:

-* Accessing the `Aiven Console <https://console.aiven.io/>`_.
+* Go to the `Aiven Console <https://console.aiven.io/>`_.
-* Clicking on the **Integration Endpoints**.
+* Click on **Integration Endpoints**.

   .. image:: /images/tutorials/kafka-migration/integration-endpoints.png
     :alt: The Aiven Console with the integration endpoints option highlighted